 and therefore is

 difficult to understand (as usual, some passages might be mindbogglingly

 trivial but we'll never know for sure) and impossible to refute (as

 unscientific as it gets).

 The title is misleading.
-The book is not about reading the Western classics (only a handful are mentioned, excluding Shakespeare, Goethe, Dostoyevsky, Kafka, Joyce and pretty much all the writers of the 20th century except the very recent David Foster Wallace and excluding all the writers of the 19th century except for the rather minor Herman Melville, both, of course, born and raised in the USA).
+The book is not about reading the Western classics (only a handful are mentioned, barely Shakespeare, and excluding Goethe, Dostoyevsky, Kafka, Joyce and pretty much all the writers of the 20th century except the very recent David Foster Wallace and excluding all the writers of the 19th century except for the rather minor Herman Melville, both, of course, born and raised in the USA).
 This book is about the meaning of life in modern times: "finding a source of meaning outside of us".
 This book is not a history of literature.
 Quote: "A phenomenological account of this sort focuses on the way people experienced themselves and the sacred rather than on the rational conceptions they had of themselves and their world".

 They used a few ancient books to speculate on what the meaning of life was back there.
 Their research is incomplete to say the least, as it dwells on such a small sample, and it is biased in what it understands of the little it examines.
 I also suspect they never read Julian Jaynes' "The Origin of Consciousness in the Breakdown of the Bicameral Mind" (1977).